If you or someone you know is lost or injured in the woods or on the waters of Maine Call 911.

 Sunday, December 6 MASAR Board and Quarterly meetings (virtual meeting)

 On 5/14/2012 the York County Emergency Response Rescue Team (YCERRT) was officially disbanded.
 With the encouragement of our local Game Warden, Rick LaFlame, a few of the YCERRT team members decided form a new team.
 Bryan Courtois, Larry DeHof and Dan Pierce spearheaded getting the word out and attracting potential team members.
 On July 25, 2012 a meeting was held at Cabela's in Scarborough and Pine Tree Search and Rescue (PTSAR) was born.
 At later meetings officers were elected and bylaws were drafted and approved.
+On 9/11/2012 PTSAR became a MASAR certified unit.
 On 1/23/2013 PTSAR received 501(c)(3) status.

 As of 11/25/2020 our team has grown to 55 including 24 MASAR certified Search Team Members and 2 MASAR certified Search Team Leaders We meet about once per month and routinely partner with other teams for trainings and meetings.
 Our team has a number of Registered Maine Guides, AMC trip leaders, Scout leaders, active duty and retired law enforcement and military, fire fighters, EMTs, and others with vast outdoor experience.